-Initially, council voted to ban parking on both sides of West Wilson between Fifth and Eighth streets.
+Initially, council voted to ban parking on both sides of West Wilson between 5th and 8th Streets.
 Council members revised that ban earlier this spring to target only the north side.
-The amended version, however, remained in effect only for a 60-day trial period that expired April 30.
+The amended version, however, only remained in effect for a 60-day trial period that expired April 30.

 As a result, angry West Wilson Street residents flooded a May 10 council meeting to express their displeasure at what they described as overly-restrictive parking.